hoangvvo/next-session/README.md

 All functions should return **Promises** (*callbacks* are not supported).
 For an example of a session store implementation, see [`MemoryStore`](src/session/memory.js).

+If you are looking for callback stores (those in `express-session`) support, see [experiment branch](https://github.com/hoangvvo/next-session/tree/experiment).

 #### Compatible stores

 Make a PR to add your own compatible stores here.